tonyzhang617/nomad-dist/README_v2.md

 1. **Perform Model Inference on a Learning Corpus**
     - Begin by running your model on a learning corpus to save its attention key embeddings.
 This corpus does not need to be large; the objective is to ensure the model captures the necessary attention patterns.
     - Before running the command, create a directory to save the attention key embeddings.
-For this example, create a directory named `codellama-7b-wikitext2-valid-keys` in the `assets` directory.
+Create a directory named `codellama-7b-wikitext2-valid-keys` in the `assets` directory.

         ```bash
         # Create a directory to save the attention key embeddings